sainigma/ohtu-miniprojekti/README.md

 From poetry shell:

-`python3 src/index.py` to run the application
+`invoke start` to run the application

-`pytest src/tests` to run unit-tests

-`pylint src` to run lint
+`invoke verify` to run unit-tests, Robot-tests and lint.

+See [tasks.py](https://github.com/sainigma/ohtu-miniprojekti/blob/main/tasks.py) for all invoke tasks.

 ### Definition of done

-User story is tested with Robot Framework.
+User story is tested with Robot Framework imitating end-user behaviour.

-Main functionalities are tested.
+Main functionalities are manually tested.

-CI-tests are passed.
+Our CI-pipeline passes.

+\>70% Code coverage for unit-tests.

 Acceptance criteria met.